-Though several theories have emerged over the years, the mystery of the boy in the box has been unsolved for over 50 years.
+Several theories have emerged over the years, but the mystery of the boy in the box has remained unsolved for over 60 years.

-In the Ivy Hill Cemetery in Cedarbrook, Philadelphia, there sits a large plot, kept almost entirely covered in stuffed animals, donated by local families and interested visitors.
-The headstone reads “America’s Unknown Child,” a permanent reminder of the child who lies beneath it, the one found alone in a box, who no one could identify.
-The case of the boy in the box was one of Philadelphia’s most baffling crimes, stumping police for over 50 years, and still, today, leaving hundreds of unanswered questions.
+In the Ivy Hill Cemetery in Cedarbrook, Philadelphia, there sits a large plot, kept almost entirely covered in stuffed animals, donated by local families and visitors.
+The headstone reads “America’s Unknown Child,” a permanent reminder of the child who lies beneath it.
+He was found dead and alone in a box, and no one could identify him.
+The case of the boy in the box was one of Philadelphia’s most baffling crimes, stumping police for over 60 years, and still, today, leaving hundreds of unanswered questions.

 In 1957, a young muskrat hunter set out to check his traps, set near a park just north of Philadelphia.
 As he moved through the brush, he found a small cardboard box, lying discarded on the ground.
-Inside was the body of a boy, naked, but wrapped in a plaid blanket.
+Inside was the naked body of a boy, wrapped in a plaid blanket.
 Fearing that the police would confiscate his traps if he alerted them to the box, the young hunter ignored it, and resumed hunting.